-Virginia’s coronavirus numbers are rising.
+Virginia has seen more than 520,000 coronavirus cases.
 Here’s what you need to know.

 The CDC recommends not visiting any of these places if you are feeling ill and to check in advance about mask policies.

-Is it safe to eat in a tent outdoors at a restaurant this winter?
+Is it safe to eat in a tent outdoors at a restaurant?

 The risk of transmission depends on who else is in the tent with you.
 If it’s a pod limited to only the diners in your household, your transmission risk is less than if multiple tables are seated inside the same sealed tent.
 Although outdoors, the tent, if closed off to the elements, could create poor ventilation akin to dining indoors.
 Experts recommend wearing your mask whenever not actively eating and drinking.

-Virginia plans to use $22 million in federal Cares Act funds to create a statewide vaccine distribution program for vaccines when they become available for public use, including for the purchase of syringes, vaccine freezers and refrigerators and equipment needed to transport the vaccines to different locations.
+Northam recently announced policy changes meant to smoothen the process.
+Among them: The state health department will create a single, statewide vaccination registration system, though Northam didn’t say when it will be available.
+Currently, vaccination appointments are done through county health departments, where the waitlists have been long due to the lack of vaccine doses.
+The state also changed its formula for distribution of vaccine doses to individual jurisdictions, basing it on their population instead of the demand for vaccines in each of those areas.
+That has caused frustration in Northern Virginia, where the demand for vaccines has been higher.

+Health-care workers and residents of long-term care facilities were first to get the vaccine.
+Virginia is now offering doses to residents 65 and older along with some essential workers including health-care workers, teachers, firefighters, police officers and child-care workers, though the supply of doses for people in some of these categories is limited in certain jurisdictions.

-The state’s health department plans to work with licensed vaccine providers to distribute coronavirus vaccines, including pharmacy chains such as Walgreens or grocery store outlets like Food City.
-A draft of the state’s vaccination plan says local health districts will set up mass vaccination clinics.
+The state’s health department is also working with licensed vaccine providers to distribute doses, including pharmacy chains such as Walgreens or grocery store outlets like Food City.

-Nearly $40 million in funds will go toward helping people who are uninsured or underinsured receive vaccines.
+Nearly $40 million in federal Cares Act funds will go toward helping people who are uninsured or underinsured receive vaccines.
 Local health officials will be tasked with getting the vaccine to any non-federally recognized tribal communities.

+More answers to questions about how the coronavirus vaccine is being distributed in the region can be found here.

 Erin Cox and Julie Zauzmer contributed to this report.